Marilyn Ware: Later activities

 Ware was a lifetime advocate of farmland and open space preservation, assistance for abused families and early childhood education and care.
 She was one of the founders of the Janus School, a private day school for children with learning disabilities, and a co-founder of the Lancaster Farmland Trust.

 Ware maintained interest in foreign policy and diplomatic relations.
 For the 2008 Presidential Convention, she sponsored and hosted a group of over 140 international visitors to the Republican National Convention in Minneapolis/St. Paul, Minnesota as part of the International Democrat Union, a working organization of center and center-right parties throughout the world.
 She was listed by the Union as the party's contact.

 Ware died of complications of Alzheimer's disease on December 14, 2017, at a hospital in Denver, Colorado.
 She was 74.

 Awards and recognition

-Ware was awarded an honorary Doctor of Public Services from Thaddeus Stevens College of Technology in 1988 and awarded an Honorary Doctor of Letters degree from Franklin & Marshall College in Lancaster, PA in 2004.
+Ware was awarded an honorary doctorates from Thaddeus Stevens College of Technology in 1988, and Franklin & Marshall College in 2004.